anomasahar/Python-Projects/README.md

 - [Factorization Program](07-Factorization): A utility that allows users to enter a positive whole number and receive its factors, determining if the number is prime or composite.

+- [Hangman Game](08-Hangman): A classic word-guessing game where players try to guess a secret word by guessing letters.
+Incorrect guesses add parts to a hangman drawing until the game ends.

+- [Monty Hall Problem](09-MontyHallProblem): A simulation of the Monty Hall probability puzzle where players choose between three doors, and the host reveals a non-prize door to demonstrate probabilities.

+- [Math Quiz with Dice](10-MathQuiz): A math quiz where players quickly add numbers rolled on dice displayed as ASCII art.
+Each roll places dice faces randomly, adding a fun twist to arithmetic practice.

 ## Installation
 To get started with any of the projects, follow these steps: